 - Does the price include the rims, awning, roof, and windows?

 Here’s the one thing to know: don’t fear cleaning your RV.
-It’s important for the longevity of your rig, and you’ll be happier with a home-on-the-road that’s clean both inside and out.
+It’s important for the longevity of your motorhome, whether new or used, and you’ll be happier with a home-on-the-road that’s clean inside and out.
 There are dozens of options for the right tools you’ll need.
-If you’re looking for cleaning chemicals and washing solutions, you can find them online or at your local Camping World dealership.